rmallam/RHSI-helm/README.md

-# Overview of this RHSI Helm Chart
+# Red Hat Service Interconnect Helm Chart

 This chart provides an easy and seamless install of Red Hat Service Interconnect (RHSI) on OpenShift.
 All the options that are available with `skupper init` Command-Line Interface (CLI) command are available in this helm chart too.